 The Reason Why Taiyaki Pancake is Shaped Like a Fish

-When it comes to Japanese pancake filled with sweetened Azuki red bean paste “Anko (あんこ)”, I think “Dorayaki (どら焼き)” is probably the most famous in many countries, because it is Doraemon’s “yummy buns”.
+When it comes to Japanese pancake filled with sweetened Azuki red bean paste “Anko (あんこ)”, I think “Dorayaki (どら焼き)” is probably the best-recognized in many countries, because it is Doraemon’s “yummy buns”.

 Why Taiyaki is Shaped Like Sea Bream

-As I wrote an article about the former before, today let me talk about Taiyaki pancake.
-Specifically, about the reason why Taiyaki is shaped like a fish, for many overseas people who know the Japanese sweet snack wonder “Why?”
+As I wrote in this article about the former before, today let me talk about the latter Taiyaki cake.
+Specifically, about the reason why Taiyaki is shaped like a fish, for many overseas people who know the sweet treat seem to wonder why.

-It is “Kanbe Seijiro (神戸清次郎)”, the founder of “Naniwaya Sohonten (浪花屋総本店)” (Google Map) founded in 1909, that created the fish-shaped pancake.
+Actually, it is “Kanbe Seijiro (神戸清次郎)”, the founder of the confectionery shop “Naniwaya Sohonten (浪花屋総本店)” (Google Map) founded in 1909, that created the fish-shaped pancake.

-Based on Collaborative Reference Database, at first he sold Imagawayaki pancakes, but those didn’t sell.
-So he began selling turtle-shaped Imagawayaki, but that also failed.
+Based on the Japanese site Collaborative Reference Database, at first, he sold Imagawayaki pancakes, but those didn’t sell.
+So next, he began selling turtle-shaped Imagawayaki, but that also failed.

-After that, he finally achieved great success in Taiyaki, the Imagawayaki pancake that was created by imitating the shape of Japanese red sea bream or “Tai (鯛 or たい)”.
+After that, he finally achieved great success in Taiyaki, the Imagawayaki pancake modeled after the shape of Japanese red sea bream or “Tai (鯛 or たい)”.

-By the way, the reason why Tai is considered a lucky fish in Japan is that its name sounds like the Japanese term meaning “Happy” “Medetai (めでたい)”.
+By the way, one primary reason why Tai is considered a lucky fish in Japan is that its name sounds like the Japanese term meaning auspicious or happy “Medetai (めでたい)”.

-Even now, you can enjoy the original Taiyaki at Naniwaya Sohonten.
-For those who are interested in the classic pancake and want to give it a try someday, lastly, here is the shop information.
+Even now, you can have the original Taiyaki at Naniwaya Sohonten.
+For those of you who are interested in the classic pancake and want to give it a try someday, lastly, here is the shop information.